mixpanel/docs/pages/docs/features/advanced.md

         No, (not set) is not included in remaining values

-        - (remaining values): refers to ‘set’ values that just don’t fall into any of your defined segments
+        - (remaining values): refers to ‘set' values that just don't fall into any of your defined segments
         - (not set) refers to the events where a property value has not been set at tracking/ ingestion.
 For example a new video (MixFun) is has been added.
 But during tracking, you forget to send the name of this video.
-So the count of this video is being tracked, but it’s being associated to a property value (not set) vs (MixFun)
+So the count of this video is being tracked, but it's being associated to a property value (not set) vs (MixFun)

         More details can be found in [this help doc](/docs/features/advanced#undefined-and-null-properties)

     - **In Numeric: What is the difference between (not set) and (non-numeric values)?**
         - (not set) as explained above for string refers to property values that have not been associated to any specific property value
         - (non numeric values) refers to set values that have just been sent in as non-numeric data type.
-For example, you’re looking to track time spent and have coded that as a numeric property, but for some reason some values are tracked as "a", or "b" which are not-numeric.
+For example, you're looking to track time spent and have coded that as a numeric property, but for some reason some values are tracked as "a", or "b" which are not-numeric.
 - **Some Common How-do-I(s)**
     - **How do I know is set, (not set)?**

         (not set) is automatically computed and will always show up in the UI.
-You don’t have to select (not set) as a segment to know how many events fall in there.
+You don't have to select (not set) as a segment to know how many events fall in there.
 So only figure how would you like to segment your (set) values.

         ![/12834113971348](/12834113971348.png)